waterbear-cloud/paco/docs/quickstart102.rst

           #!/bin/bash
           yum update -y

 ..
-Attention:: You need to get the indentation correct when you modify AIM YAML files, otherwise the configuration will attempt to be applied to the wrong types.
-Currently the AIM CLI does not report very helpful error messages, it is planned to add more useful errors to AIM validation in the future.
+Attention:: You need to get the indentation correct when you modify Paco YAML files, otherwise the configuration will attempt to be applied to the wrong types.

   If you have a text editor or IDE that does folding, you can collapse the sections to verify that your configuration has the correct indentation.